 Earth Stations.
-The Communications Act requires a license for the operation of satellite earth station facilities in the United States.
+The Communications Act requires a license for the operation of transmitting satellite earth station facilities in the United States.
 We currently hold licenses authorizing us to operate various earth stations within the United States, including but not limited to user terminals, "gateway" facilities and network hubs.
 These licenses typically are granted for 10 to 15 year terms, and renewed in the ordinary course.
 Material changes in these operations would require prior approval by the FCC.
 The operation of our earth stations is subject to various license conditions, as well as the technical and operational requirements of the FCC's rules and regulations.

 Space Stations.
 In the United States, the FCC authorizes the launch and operation of commercial spacecraft, and also authorizes non-U.S. licensed spacecraft to be used to serve the United States.
-The FCC has authorized the use of the Anik F2, WildBlue-1 and ViaSat-1 spacecraft to serve the United States.
+The FCC has authorized the use of the ViaSat-1, WildBlue-1 and Anik F2 spacecraft to serve the United States.
 The use of these spacecraft in our business is subject to various conditions in the underlying authorizations, as well as the technical and operational requirements of the FCC's rules and regulations.
-For example, in granting such authorization with respect to ViaSat-1, which is not yet operational, the FCC imposed implementation milestones that we must satisfy in order to maintain that authorization.
-Specifically, the authorization requires that we: (1) enter into a binding non-contingent contract to construct the licensed satellite system by August 18, 2010, (2) complete critical design review by August 18, 2011, (3) begin construction by August 18, 2012, and (4) launch and operate by August 18, 2014.
-We have satisfied the first three of these milestones, and plan to satisfy the fourth of these milestones in calendar 2011, well in advance of the deadline.
+For example, in granting such authorization with respect to ViaSat-1, the FCC imposed implementation milestones that we had to satisfy in order to maintain that authorization.
+We met all of these milestones well in advance of their respective deadlines, and the FCC has confirmed that the milestones have all been satisfied.

 Universal Service.
 Certain of our services may constitute the provision of telecommunications to, from or within the United States, and may require us to contribute a percentage of our revenues from such services to universal service support mechanisms that subsidize the provision of services to low-income consumers, high-cost areas, schools, libraries and rural health care providers.
-This percentage is set each calendar quarter by the FCC, and currently is 14.9%.
+This percentage is set each calendar quarter by the FCC, and currently is 17.4%.
 Current FCC rules permit us to pass this universal service contribution through to our customers.
 The FCC also is considering whether and how to alter the regulatory framework governing federal universal service support mechanisms.
-For example, in early 2011, the FCC proposed modifications to the universal service support mechanisms that subsidize the provision of services to low-income consumers, high-cost areas, schools, libraries and rural health care providers.
-The proposals currently being considered by the FCC would transform the existing universal service support mechanisms through the creation of a Connect America Fund (CAF) that would be focused on funding the deployment of affordable broadband services to rural America.
-The framework proposes to exclude satellite broadband providers from direct participation in Phase II of the CAF.
-If adopted, this disparate treatment would prevent ViaSat and other satellite broadband service providers from competing for funding on an equal basis with terrestrial and other broadband service providers.
+For example, in November 2011, the FCC adopted an order establishing a new universal service funding mechanism to support the provision of voice and broadband services in certain high-cost areas of the United States, to be known as the Connect America Fund (CAF).
+Among other things, the new CAF mechanism would grant incumbent wireline carriers rights of first refusal allowing them to secure the vast majority of available support, to the exclusion of competitive service providers.
+Satellite broadband providers would be eligible for much more limited funding, which may place us at a competitive disadvantage in the provision of broadband services in rural areas.
+The CAF mechanism has not yet been fully implemented, and the FCC has sought further public comment with respect to certain details of implementation.
+Moreover, the FCC order establishing the CAF is the subject of pending petitions for reconsideration filed with the FCC, as well as pending judicial appeals.
+As such, it is uncertain how and when the CAF will be implemented, and how such implementation could impact satellite broadband providers.
+If the CAF, as implemented, were to give incumbents a competitive advantage in providing broadband services in supported areas, this could have a material adverse effect on our business, financial condition and results of operati